UC Davis Pastured Poultry Farm

 - A customized "eggmobile" was designed and constructed by the UC Davis Sustainable Design Academy.

-- Our first laying flock (150 day-old chicks) has been placed on September 22nd 2015 and started egg laying in February 2016.
-Our eggs are donated weekly (~600) to the Yolo Food Bank.
+- Our first laying flock (150 day-old chicks) was placed on September 22nd 2015 and started egg laying in February 2016.
+Our eggs were donated weekly (~600) to the Yolo Food Bank up until September 2016.

 If you have questions/suggestions or comments, please contact Dr. Maurice Pitesky at firstname.lastname@example.org.